Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 #> [12,] "Sa"     "sand"            "15, 25, 20"
 ```

 So knowing that the soil texture classes are defined geometrically, a logical estimate of the texture fractions from a class is to take the geometric centre of each polygon in the texture triangle.
 To estimate where the geometric centre is, we can for example use the functionality in the sp package.
-We start by creating a ''SpatialPolygons'' object, for which we have to calculate coordinates in the xy space and bind polygons one by one:
+We start by creating a `SpatialPolygons` object, for which we have to calculate coordinates in the xy space and bind polygons one by one:

 ```r